What We Do

 Power of $25

-Your monthly gift can provide food, clothing, shelter, education and support that can forever transform the lives of families in need.
+Your monthly gift can provide food, clothing, housing, education, and support that can forever transform the lives of families in need.